What is Slack Enterprise Grid?

 Join and leave workspaces

 When you first join an Enterprise Grid org, you can search for workspaces or search for a teammate you work with regularly to see which workspaces they're in.
 Here's a preview of what new members can expect.

 Tip: Can't find the right workspace?
-Perhaps it's a good time to Request a new workspace on your organization?
+Perhaps it's a good time to request a new workspace in your organization.

 Note: We are proud to exceed the industry standard when it comes to protecting your organization.
 Learn more about Security at Slack.

 When you're working in an Enterprise Grid organization, keep these four guiding principles in mind: